ryanwitteck/Animator/README.md

 access the information necessary to visualize the animation itself either as a video or as a sequence of commands.

-Since part one of this assignment, we have renamed our implementation of IAnimation to SimpleAnimation and removed multiple redundant methods that offered different ways of getting the frames that model this animation.
-We have also added new methods to add and remove commands from our animation; add and remove objects from our animation; set and get the window dimensions of our animation; get the commands in this animation; and compile and recompile this animation.
+In part two of this assignment, we renamed our implementation of IAnimation to SimpleAnimation and removed multiple redundant methods that offered different ways of getting the frames that model this animation.
+We also added new methods to add and remove commands from our animation; add and remove objects from our animation; set and get the window dimensions of our animation; get the commands in this animation; and compile and recompile this animation.
 These new methods have made our model more flexible and give it a greater ability to provide our views with the information they need.

+Since part two of this assignment, we have only made no changes to our implementation of the model except for one bug fix.
+The bug was that the model sometimes created new IFrames with the list of the objects in the IFrames not being in the correct order, which could affect our visual and interactive views.
+This has been fixed.

 ### View